vlaier/RepairCo/README.md

 ## Technologies

 Website is built using vanilla JavaScript, HTML and CSS.
-It uses flexbox and grid properties in CSS.